audioxide/data/data/posts/20160504-reviews-prince-purple-rain.md

   - "#e1e8e2"
   - "#e1e8e2"
 pullquote: Close to pop perfection
-summary: Purple Rain was the monumental record that truly cemented Prince's position of power and distinguished him from his peers.
-It’s an endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.
+summary: Purple Rain was the monumental record that cemented Prince's position of power and distinguished him from his peers.
+It’s an endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres.
 week: 52
-blurb: Purple Rain was the monumental record that cemented Prince's position of power and distinguished him from his peers.
-It’s an endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.
+blurb: An endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.
-artistMBID:
+artistMBID: 070d193a-845c-479f-980e-bef15710653e
-albumMBID:
+albumMBID: b93a7c47-a6d4-33f2-9034-53fdd991f4ba
 ---
 author: André

 review: >-
-  *Purple Rain* was the monumental record that truly cemented Prince’s position of power and distinguished him from his peers.
+  *Purple Rain* was the monumental record that cemented Prince’s position of power and distinguished him from his peers.
 Remarkably, it retains all of its audacity and persuasive force three decades on.
 It’s an endearing record of mystery and wonder, deftly inheriting elements from a wide selection of genres that amalgamate to create a category of its own.

-The overwhelming success of <em>Purple Rain</em> is arguably the most extraordinary achievement in pop history, with a stylish spread that covers R&amp;B, glam-metal, synth pop, and soul.
-Call it whatever you like; this is a distinctive sound that, while being a clear influence on a vast amount of successful artists, hasn’t been legitimately replicated to any extent since.
-It contains an element of risk that makes it far more daring than any pop album you’d hear in 2016.
+  The overwhelming success of *Purple Rain* is arguably the most extraordinary achievement in pop history, with a stylish spread that covers R&B, glam-metal, synth pop, and soul.
+Call it whatever you like; this is a distinctive sound that, while being a clear influence on many successful artists, hasn’t been legitimately replicated to any extent since.
+It contains an element of risk that makes it far more daring than any pop album you’d hear today.
 “When Doves Cry” manages to be inherently funky even without a bass line, showing that even the most well-known cuts steer away from conventional territory.
 “Darling Nikki” revels in its sultry desires, thrusting forward with a poise that inspired listeners to become comfortable with their own sexual inclinations.
 Even the title track — probably Prince’s most iconic statement — lasts well over the usual running time of a power ballad.

   Though the record would likely benefit from contemporary production and mastering (Prince’s guitar work deserves to be at the forefront of almost any mix, after all), it’s almost impossible to imagine such an audacious album being released in the mainstream today.
-With <em>Purple Rain</em>, Prince set a precedent that changed music forever.
-Alongside Michael Jackson’s <em>Thriller</em>, it is as close to pop perfection as we will likely ever experience.
+With *Purple Rain*, Prince set a precedent that changed music forever.
+Alongside Michael Jackson’s *Thriller*, it is as close to pop perfection as we will likely ever experience.

 tracks:
   - Purple Rain